Guilouz/Klipper-Flsun-Speeder-Pad/README.md

 ## ADXL345

-To use ADXL345 with FLSUN V400 it's necessary to use it via USB with a Raspberry Pi Pico.
+To use ADXL345 with FLSUN V400 for measuring Resonances it's necessary to use it via USB with a Raspberry Pi Pico.

 ![ADXL345 Wiring](https://user-images.githubusercontent.com/12702322/188179060-33c3566d-80c7-4f19-8772-da85fd3704c4.png)